-- Since the beginning of standardized testing, students of color, particularly those from low-income families, have suffered the most from high-stakes testing in U.S. public schools.
+- Students of color, particularly those from low-income families, have suffered the most from high-stakes testing in U.S. public schools.

 As the U.S. absorbed millions of immigrants from Europe beginning in the 19th century, the day’s leading social scientists, many of them White Anglo-Saxon Protestants, were concerned by the infiltration of non-whites into the nation’s public schools.

-In the 21st century, the SAT and the ACT (American College Testing) are part of a wide range of tests students may face before reaching college.
+The SAT debuted in 1926, joined by the ACT (American College Testing) in the 1950s.
+By the 21st century, the SAT and ACT were just part of a barrage of tests students may face before reaching college.
 The College Board also offers SAT II tests, designed for individual subjects ranging from biology to geography.

 Brigham’s Ph.D. dissertation, written in 1916, “Variable Factors in the Binet Tests,” analyzed the work of the French psychologist Alfred Binet, who developed intelligence tests as diagnostic tools to detect learning disabilities.
 The Stanford psychologist Lewis Terman relied on Binet’s work to produce today’s standard IQ test, the Stanford-Binet Intelligence Tests.